VirtoCommerce/vc-platform/docs/developer-guide/development-scenarios/creating-module-packages.md

 ## Preparing the project

-The following steps are needed only once per module.В Skip this paragraph if your module has the reference to VirtoCommerce.Module library.
+The following steps are needed only once per module.
+Skip this paragraph if your module has the reference to VirtoCommerce.Module library.

 * Open Package Manager Console in VS having your new module project loaded (Tools -> NuGet Package Manager -> Package Manager Console);
 * In the "Default project" list select the module project (the one with module.manifest file);
-* Install VirtoCommerce.ModuleВ package (execute command:В Install-Package VirtoCommerce.Module).
+* Install VirtoCommerce.Module package (execute command: Install-Package VirtoCommerce.Module).
 More info on the package: <a href="https://www.nuget.org/packages/VirtoCommerce.Module" rel="nofollow">https://www.nuget.org/packages/VirtoCommerce.Module</a>
 * readme.txt is displayed after the package installation is completed.
 ![](../../assets/images/docs/image2016-6-1_10-21-32.png)